 That’s a lot of time just for one single website.
 If we look at the yearly video consumption, the numbers are even more fascinating.
 The YouTube stats show that people collectively watch over 46,000 years worth of content on YouTube annually.
 The video stats from 2018 focusing on YouTube show that if enough engaging content is created, people will spend a lot of time watching it.
 With numbers like this, one can hardly talk about video marketing without discussing YouTube.
 With this in mind, we’ll dive into this platform next, since it’s one of the best places for a brand to get noticed.

 15. Youtube has more than 2 billion users every month.

 This is huge.
+It’s closest competitor is Vimeo with 42 million users in the US alone, according to Hustlr.
 With these numbers, it’s no wonder YouTube is essentially the second largest search engine.

 16. In the US, 18% of adults go to YouTube for their news.

 YouTube comes in just second behind Facebook on the list of social networking sites US adults use to get their news.
 Major brands such as Cisco, Microsoft, and HP also use it to share their press releases.
 Video content statistics show that YouTube is the preferred choice for 18% of adults to get their news.

 17. Individual creators and influencers are responsible for 92% of branded YouTube videos.